(A) Conflict with Revised Code

-(c) If both parents in the family are under twenty years old, the federal work requirements specified in paragraph (F)(1)(b) of this rule are met if both meet the conditions of paragraph (F)(5)(a)(i) or (F)(5)(a)(ii) of this rule.
+(c) When both parents in the family are under twenty years old, the federal work requirements specified in paragraph (F)(1)(b) of this rule are met when both meet the conditions of paragraph (F)(5)(a)(i) or (F)(5)(a)(ii) of this rule.

 Promulgated Under: 119.03